 Ms. Rudloff is a member of the Texas, Kentucky, Illinois, and Tennessee bars and has been admitted to the United States District Court for the Western District of Kentucky.
-Ms. Rudloff also acts as chair of the American Bar Association’s Animal Law Committee and chair of the Animals in Science and Technology subcommittee and as standing committee director of the Kentucky Bar Association’s Animal Law Section.
+Ms. Rudloff also acts as vice chair of membership of the American Bar Association’s Animal Law Committee and chair of the Animals in Science and Technology subcommittee.
+She is also former standing committee director for Kentucky Bar Association’s Animal Law Section.